Coligny calendar: List of months

-It is not possible to align the Coligny lunar months accurately with modern solar months, but allowing for variation across the years it is likely that the month of MID SAMONIOS began around May–June.
+Allowing for variations across the years and aligning names of months to the seasons of the solar year, the month of MID SAMONIOS may have begun around the period of May–June.

 The lunar month

-The Coligny calendar as reconstructed consisted of 16 columns and 4 rows, with two intercalary months given half a column each, resulting in a table of the 62 months of the five-year cycle.
-The 5 years of the calendar plaque is part of a Metonic cycle of 19 years, although it could also be extended to a 30-year cycle.
+The Coligny calendar as reconstructed consisted of 16 columns and 4 rows, with two intercalary months given half a column each, resulting in a table of the 62 months of the 5-year cycle.
+The 5 years of the calendar plaque could be part of a Metonic cycle of 19 year or 30-year cycle.
 The full length of the calendar is still being debated.

-Each lunar year has a 12 lunar months, six months of 30 days and five of 29 days, although not in 29/30 pairs, and one variable month of 29 or 30 days.
-A synodic month has 29.53 days, so the calendar overcomes any slight slippage or temporary imbalance by the month of MID EQVOS having either 29 or 30 days as required to keep the calendar in sync with the lunar phase.
+Each lunar year has a 12 lunar months, six months of 30 days, five months of 29 days, and a variable month of 29/30 days.
+The months do not follow in 29/30 pairs.
+A synodic month has 29.53 days, so the calendar may overcome any slight slippage or temporary imbalance by removing a day from a 30-day Equos month.

-The Coligny calendar is designed to keep perfectly in sync with the lunar phase, with a tolerance of less than 24 hours.
-Its internal notations are organised according to the phase of the moon.

-At the end of the 19-year Metonic cycle, the calendar has overrun the 62-month lunar point by 0.312 days.
-This would be fixed by reducing an EQUOS month from 30 days back to 29 once every 61 years.